-In accordance with the Energy Law, RAE has passed the Rules about licenses in the energy sector of Montenegro.
-With this regulation, in the field of oil and gas, RAE has shared the licenses (the periods of validity of licenses included in brackets), for:
+In accordance with the Energy Law, Regulatory Agency for Energy (RAE) has passed the Rules on licenses in the energy sector of Montenegro.
+With this rules, in the field of oil and gas, RAE has shared the licenses (the periods of validity of licenses included in brackets), for:

-- Transport of petroleum products and gas by road transport vehicles (October 2025), - Storage and distribution of petroleum products and gas (September 2020), - Sale and supply of end customers with liquid petroleum gas (April 2024), - Retail trade in petroleum products (April 2024) - Wholesale trade in petroleum products (April 2024)
+- Transport of petroleum products and gas by road transport vehicles (October 2025), - Storage and distribution of petroleum products and gas (September 2020), - Sale and supply of end customers with liquid petroleum gas (April 2024), - Retail trade in petroleum products (April 2024), - Wholesale trade in petroleum products (April 2024).